shankie-codes/arts-impact-data-tech-spec/phases/1-minimum-viable-product.md

 * Adverstise the service's existance
 * Explain what the service is for
-* Explain how to add data to the project (i.e. contact the administrator, in this solution)
+* Explain how to add data to the project (i.e. contact the administrator, in this phase)
 * Explain how to get data out (document the API endpoints)

 ##Functional requirements